Mugle-Sruthi/Jenkins-docker-weather-app/README.md

 License

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Overview
+# Overview

 The Weather Forecast App is a simple Flask-based web application that allows users to search for weather details for any city.
 The app is containerized using Docker, ensuring consistency across various environments.
 This project features an Automated CI/CD pipeline using Jenkins to automate the process of building, pushing, and deploying the application.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Features
+# Features
-Weather Forecast: Allows users to view weather information for any city, including temperature, humidity, wind speed, pressure, etc.
+1.Weather Forecast: Allows users to view weather information for any city, including temperature, humidity, wind speed, pressure, etc.

-Real-Time Data: Fetches weather data from the OpenWeatherMap API.
+2.Real-Time Data: Fetches weather data from the OpenWeatherMap API.

-User-Friendly Interface: A simple, clean, and easy-to-navigate UI.
+3.User-Friendly Interface: A simple, clean, and easy-to-navigate UI.

-CI/CD Pipeline: Automates the process of building, testing, and deploying the application using Jenkins.
+4.CI/CD Pipeline: Automates the process of building, testing, and deploying the application using Jenkins.

-Dockerized App: Containerized using Docker for portability and consistency across environments.
+5.Dockerized App: Containerized using Docker for portability and consistency across environments.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Technologies Used
+# Technologies Used

 Backend: Python, Flask

 API: OpenWeatherMap API for fetching weather data